 You may think that taking long rides every day is all the bicycle training you need to do, but it’s not.

 Once you decide you are going to embark on an adventure, developing a training plan is essential.
-The plan serves a few purposes:

 An effective training plan will be well-rounded.
 Recommended types of training include:

 - Long Distance Rides – To get your body used to being in the saddle long distance you need to take lengthy rides.
 Start with 20 miles, working your way up to 70 miles, or more.